Do not use this medication if you have ever had an allergic reaction to vitamin D, or if you have:

 Avoid using calcium supplements or antacids without your doctor’s advice.
 Use only the specific type of supplement or antacid your doctor recommends.

 Seek emergency medical attention if you think you have used too much of this medicine.
 An overdose of vitamin D can cause serious or life-threatening side effects.

-Overdose symptoms may include headache, weakness, drowsiness, dry mouth, nausea, vomiting, constipation, muscle or bone pain, metallic taste in the mouth, weight loss, itchy skin, changes in heart rate, loss of interest in sex, confusion, unusual thoughts or behavior, feeling unusually hot, severe pain in your upper stomach spreading to your back, or fainting.
+Overdose symptoms may include headache, weakness, drowsiness, dry mouth, nausea, vomiting, constipation, muscle or bone pain, metallic taste in the mouth, weight loss, itchy skin, changes in heart rate, loss of interest in sex, confusion, unusual thoughts or behavior, severe pain in your upper stomach spreading to your back, or fainting.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, wait until then to take the medicine and skip the missed dose.
 Do not take extra medicine to make up the missed dose.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.